ColdBox/coldbox-platform/install/SecurityInterceptor/readme.txt

  - rulesBeanArgs* : string The arguments to send if any (optional)

 OCM Properties:
-The rules will be placed by the user in the ColdBox cache manager by using the application start handler, and then extracted by this interceptor.
+The rules will be placed by the user in the ColdBox cache manager and then extracted by this interceptor.
 They must be a valid rules query.
  - rulesOCMkey : string The key of the rules that will be placed in the OCM.

-* Are Optional properties
+* Optional properties

-Please note that when using regular expressions, you specify and escape the metadata characters.